gojack10/market-analysis-bot/README.md

 - make sure docker desktop is running (green light)
 - try restarting docker desktop
 - make sure you're signed in

-if the bot doesn't work:
-- check your api key in the .env file or try passing it directly
-- make sure you didn't miss any steps
-- try building the image again, delete in docker desktop (trash icon on the right) and start over

 ## for developers